joakim-brannstrom/dextool/doc/design_ctestdouble.md

-# Global initialization (ctestdouble)
+# (ctestdouble) Initialization of Global Variables
 This chapter describe the design of the global variable initializer for the ctestdouble plugin.

+The feature described herein is to make it easier to design decoupled tests from the start.
+It is a common problem that global variables create a hidden coupling between tests.
+By assuring that they are reset between tests it makes it _easier_ to find these couplings.

+The Zero initializer is to make it easier for the test developer to initialize global variables of type POD.
+The most common default initialization is namely that, zero.
+To emulate what the compiler do with the .bss-segment.

+The user in the following text is a Test Developer.

 Problem:
- - The user has raised the design problem that the tests become coupled when the globals aren't initialized before the test start.
+ - The user has raised the problem that tests may become coupled when the global variables aren't initialized between tests.

+Assumption:
+ - The user is in all cases aware and responsible for the values in the global variables.
+If the SUT do use any of the global variables it is to be treaded with the same diligence as any other input.
+Explicit and mind aware.
+No excuse to be sloppy.

 Questions:
  1. How should an interface be designed to "notify" the user during compile